peidevs/AngularScooter/README.md

 # Scooter
 Scooter is a game used at the monthly PEI Developers meetup to help us pick winners of our door prizes.
+This version is the angular js port of the original dojo version of scooter

 Version 0.1 Beta

 #Usage